redhat-cop/infra-ansible/roles/dns/config-dns-server/README.md

 Role Name: config-dns-server
 =========

-This role installs and configures a DNS server with multiple views and zones.
+This role installs and configures a DNS server.
+The following technologies are supported:

   - named